-California keeps track of real property owners by county.
-A deed is filed in the county where the timeshare is located with the office of the county recorder.
-All counties in California require an additional document known as a “Preliminary Change of Ownership Report.”
+California tracks real property owners by county.
+For example, owners record their Timeshare deeds in the same county where the timeshare resort is located.
+In addition, all counties in California require an additional document known as a “Preliminary Change of Ownership Report.”
 Many counties, but not all, also require a tax affidavit.

-Nevada tracks real property by county.
-Real property documents are maintained by the recorder’s office in each county.
+Nevada, like California, tracks real property by county.
 Nevada requires a “declaration of value” to accompany the deed.
-The declaration of value determines the amount of transfer tax payable to the county.
+The value declaration determines the transfer tax amount payable to the county.

 When you need to change in owners

-When only one spouse owns the timeshare.
-The resort may require the other spouse to be on title to make reservations or to access the timeshare.
-Also the non-owning spouse may want to be added for the survivor to continue to use the timeshare.
+Add Spouse: An example of timeshare resorts requiring a change of owners is when only one spouse owns the timeshare.
+The timeshare company needs the other spouse to be on title to make reservations or to access the timeshare.

-When one spouse is awarded the timeshare in a divorce.
-Until the non-owning spouse is removed by deed as owner, both spouses have access and both spouses are responsible for the maintenance fees.
+Divorce: Another example is when one spouse is awarded the timeshare in a divorce.
+Until the non-owning spouse signs off by deed as owner, both spouses have access and are responsible for the maintenance fees.

 Timeshares are a category of real property.
-Change of owners of real property is by deed filed in the state where the real property is located.
+Change in owners is by deed.
+Deeds are filed in the state where the real property is located.
 Each state has its own set of rules.
-Each state has designated an office where the deed is filed.
+Each state has designated an office to record the deed.